kenakofer/hymnsinger/docs/contributing.md

 ### Installing

 You will need:
- - [Lilypond](http://lilypond.org/download.html), the program that turns a file of code: `my_song.ly` into outputs `my_song.pdf` and `my_song.midi`.
+ - [Lilypond](http://lilypond.org/download.html), the program that turns a file of code: `my-song.ly` into outputs `my-song.pdf` and `my-song.midi`.
 Hymn Singer currently uses 2.20.0, and the newer versions may be fine.
  - [Frescobaldi](https://frescobaldi.org/download), the easiest way to get started with Lilypond on Linux, Mac, or Windows.
  - (optional) [Git](https://git-scm.com/downloads)